Jamaican Jerk Seasoning

 Instructions

-• Add all the ingredients to a mixing bowl.
+• Combine.
+Add all the ingredients to a mixing bowl.
 Mix and stir until thoroughly incorporated.
 You should end up with a little over 1/3 cup of Jamaican jerk seasoning.

 Notes